ledelaney/07-21-Botany/talk.md

 + so, how do we tell if a species is SI or not?
 + the best way of actually establishing this is through manual pollination experiments that allow for the calculation of the index of self-incompatibility or ISI
 + ISI is 1- the ratio of selfed/outcrossed fruits produced, where 1 means a plant is full SI and zero fully SC
-+ in previous families, the expression of SI has been shown to be bimodal, with the majority of species being fully SI or SC
++ in previous families, the expression of SI has been shown to be bimodal, with the majority of species being fully SI or SC (THAT IS, 0 OR ONE)
 + this fits in line with theoretical expectations indicating that these are alternative stable states
 + this bimodal pattern has been shown in families that possess RSI, other SI mechanisms or even where the SI mechanism is as yet unknown, including Asteraceae, Brassicaceae, Solanaceae, Cactaceae and Orchidaceae
 + so i guess not surprisingly, we also found the same bimodal expression of SI in Fabaceae with ISI data for 308 species across 95 genera

-## slide ten: this seems to be another slide about how to distinguish RSI -- need to be moved?

-+ in addition to examining seven caesalpinoid species for the presence of RSI molecular makers, we also collected data to help assess what mechanism may responsible for SI in the group
-+ historically, determining whether a species possesses RSI is an expensive and time-consuming process
-+ since the pollen tube is known to break down in the style (as opposed to the stigma or beyond the style), site of pollen tube inhibition is one indicator of SI mechanism
-+ detailed crossing experiments can establish patterns of inheritance among individuals ***
-+ lastly the identification of an S-locus can definitively establish RSI, the location of the coding regions for the male and female molecular components responsible for the function of SI

 ### another slide?